iOS: Everything you need to know about Apple’s mobile OS

 Apple changed the smartphone industry when it launched the first iPhone, but the real game-changer is iOS, the software that runs today's iPhones.

 It's easy to forget that when Steve Jobs announced the original iPhone, the software that ran the phone was pretty much overlooked.
-It took a few years for Apple to rename the mobile operating system to iOS, which now powers a wide range of Apple devices, from the latest iPhone X to the iPod Touch and iPad Pro.
+It took a few years for Apple to rename the mobile operating system to iOS, which now powers a wide range of Apple devices, from the iPhone XS Max to the iPod Touch and iPad Pro.

 The success of iOS has also influenced Apple's other platforms, like the Apple Watch's WatchOS. and tvOS on the Apple TV.
 Even the MacOS running Apple's Macs has been developed with better iOS integration in mind.

 iOS forms the basis of Apple's mobile platform, controlling all the different aspects of Apple's hardware.
 The fact that Apple controls the entire iPhone ecosystem, including both hardware and software, means that it can offer a more complete experience, getting the best performance from the hardware by clever integration of the software.